diog3n/ipdumb/README.md

 # ipdumb
-Is a simple TCP/UDP traffic analyzer.
+Is a simple .pcap analyzer.

 ## Usage: